Bruno Henrique (footballer, born 1990): Flamengo

 On 23 January 2019, Bruno Henrique agreed to a deal with fellow top tier club Flamengo, for a rumoured fee of R$23 million, plus Jean Lucas on loan to Santos for one year.

-In the year's Campeonato Carioca, Bruno Henrique finished as top scorer with eight goals, six of them as braces in Clássicos against the state's other heavyweights, Botafogo, Fluminense and Vasco da Gama.
+In the 2019 Campeonato Carioca, Bruno Henrique finished as top scorer with eight goals, six of them as braces in Clássicos against the state's other heavyweights, Botafogo, Fluminense and Vasco da Gama.
 The last of these was on 14 April in a 2–0 away win in the first leg of the final, which Fla won 4–0 on aggregate.

-On Bruno Henrique's Série A debut for Flamengo on 22 April, he scored twice in a 3–1 home comeback win over his former team Cruzeiro, who had not lost in 2019.
+On Bruno Henrique's Série A debut for Flamengo on 22 April, he scored twice in a 3–1 home comeback win over his former team, Cruzeiro, who had not lost in 2019.
 By late October in the end stages of the national championship, Bruno Henrique and strike partner Gabriel Barbosa had 60 goals over the year, more than five whole Série A teams.
 On 3 November, he scored a hat-trick in a 4–1 win over Corinthians at the Maracanã Stadium.

 Bruno Henrique scored five goals in the 2019 Copa Libertadores, which his club won for the second time in their history.
 In the quarter-final against compatriots Internacional, he scored both goals in the first leg and assisted Gabriel Barbosa's equaliser in the second, for the Rubro-Negro to make the last four for the first time in 35 years.
 In the final on 23 November in Lima, Peru, Flamengo won 2–1 with a late comeback against River Plate.
-Deep into added time, Bruno Henrique was kicked while on the floor by opponent Exequiel Palacios who was sent off, while Gabriel Barbosa was also dismissed for applauding the decision.
+Deep into added time, Bruno Henrique was kicked while on the floor by opponent Exequiel Palacios, who was sent off, while Gabriel Barbosa was also dismissed for applauding the decision.
 He was named Player of the Tournament by CONMEBOL.

 At the 2019 FIFA Club World Cup in Qatar, Flamengo finished as runners-up to Liverpool.
 Bruno Henrique scored in the semi-finals as the team came from behind to win 3–1 against Asian champions Al Hilal of Saudi Arabia.

+On 6 January 2024, Bruno Henrique extended his contract with Flamengo until December 2026.

+On April 27, 2025, Bruno completed 300 games with the Flamengo shirt in a 4–0 victory over Corinthians.